 Learning About Ancestry & DNA Testing

 To help make it easily understandable for those who don't hold a medical degree or Ph.D. in some science that uses DNA testing.
-This test is used SPECIFICALLY and ONLY for ancestry and genealogical research, with your privacy protected at all times.
-A The DNA test used will only test the male "Y" chromosome and therefore only males can be tested.
+This test is used SPECIFICALLY and ONLY for ancestry and genealogical research, with your privacy always protected.
+The DNA test will only test the male "Y" chromosome, so only males can be tested.
 Although this project would like to be able to include females, females have "X" chromosomes.
-For any female Genealogists interested in using Genetic Genealogy to research their GRAU family, they will need to ask a male relative of their GRAU line to be a donor.
+Any female Genealogists interested in using Genetic Genealogy to research their GRAU family will need to ask a male relative of their GRAU line to be a donor.

-The "Y" chromosome is passed down from father to son and so on.
-Throughout the lines of male descendants, yDNA marker information is passed virtually unaltered.
-Since the yDNA is more or less(simplified) like the rungs of a ladder, when there are common male ancestors of those who join the project, this test will show not only the common yDNA markers, but will also provide information on how many generations back 2 individuals share a common ancestor.
-This will aid the researcher in determining if different families are related and provide a means for those members to connect with one another.
+The "Y" chromosome is passed down from father to son, and so on.
+Y-DNA marker information is passed virtually unaltered throughout the lines of male descendants.
+Since the yDNA is more or less(simplified) like the rungs of a ladder, when there are common male ancestors of those who join the project, this test will show not only the common yDNA markers but will also provide information on how many generations back two individuals share a common ancestor.
+This will aid the researcher in determining if different families are related and provide a means for those members to connect.